KurianUthuppu/Google_Chatbot/README.md

   - You may add the email-ids of specific personnel under the head - 'Specific people and groups in your domain'
 - Click Save

+#### Launching the google chatbot
+- Go to https://chat.google.com/ and login using your linked account
+- Create a new space if required
+- Click the chat space and then click the chat-space heading to select 'Add people, groups or bots'
+- Type in the bot name and save
+- You can call the chat bot using '@ <bot-name>' and type in the specific request